husarion/rosbot-autonomy/README.md

 # rosbot-autonomy

-A step-by-step guide for the ROSbot 2R/PRO to map an unknown environment and navigate autonomously within it from Rviz.
+A step-by-step guide for the ROSbot 2R/PRO to map an unknown environment and navigate autonomously within it from RViz.

 ## Repository Setup

-This repository contains the Docker Compose setup for both PC and ROSbot 2R/PRO.
-You can clone it to both PC and ROSbot 2R/PRO, or use the `./sync_with_rosbot.sh` script to clone it to your PC and keep it synchronized with the robot
+This repository contains the Docker Compose setup for both PC and ROSbot 2, 2R and 2 PRO.
+You can clone it to both PC and ROSbot 2, 2R and 2 PRO, or use the `./sync_with_rosbot.sh` script to clone it to your PC and keep it synchronized with the robot

 ```bash
 git clone https://github.com/husarion/rosbot-autonomy